-When preparing or updating your estate plan, you will need to have a basic understanding of the different types of taxes that can affect your estate - gift taxes, estate taxes, inheritance taxes, generation skipping transfer (or GST) taxes, and income taxes.
+When preparing or updating your estate plan, you will need to have a basic understanding of the different types of taxes that can affect your estate: gift taxes, estate taxes, inheritance taxes, generation-skipping transfer (or GST) taxes, and income taxes.

-For example, let's assume that this year you decide to gift $114,000 to your son for a down payment on a house.
-For gift tax purposes, the first $14,000 will have no consequence, but the next $100,000 will be considered a taxable gift.
+For example, let's assume that this year you decide to gift $115,000 to your son for a down payment on a house.
+For gift tax purposes, the first $15,000 will have no consequence, but the next $100,000 will be considered a taxable gift.
 Thus, once the gift is made, instead of having an $11,700,000 gift tax coupon, you'll have an $11,600,000 coupon remaining.

-Taxable gifts made during the course of the year need to be reported on IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, which must be filed on April 15 of the year following the year in which the gift was made.
+Taxable gifts made during the course of the year need to be reported on IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, which generally must be filed on April 15 of the year following the year in which the gift was made.

-Estate Taxes - Federal Estate Taxes and State Estate Taxes
+Federal and State Estate Taxes

 State Inheritance Taxes